UCSD-DSC-Capstone-B08-LLM-Team/LLM_as_Info_Extractor/README.md

   </code>
 </pre>

-## Experinment
+## Experiment
-Two Experinments were accomplished under this pipeline.
-They are pivot LLM extractor experinment and NIAH (Needle-in-a-Haystack) experinment.
+Two Experiments were accomplished under this pipeline.
+They are pivot LLM extractor experiment and NIAH (Needle-in-a-Haystack) experiment.

-- Pivot LLM extractor experinment is simple.
+- Pivot LLM extractor experiment is simple.
 We want to reproduce a simple LLM extractor serving a multiple model performance evaluation.
 We took 50 simulated medical reports as input, and output a struicted dataframe with features organized.
 In this experinment, we used Claude Haiku 3.5 for testing.
 The accuracy was manually checkded with no mistakes.
 The reports and standard are simplier than the real EHR, that explains such a outstanding performance.

-- NIAH (Needle-in-a-Haystack) experinment provides a baseline of later research in this quarter.
-In this experinment, we are creating a situation that having larger context windows with irrelevant context often ends up in worse performance for an LLM.
+- NIAH (Needle-in-a-Haystack) experiment provides a baseline of later research in this quarter.
+In this experiment, we are creating a situation that having larger context windows with irrelevant context often ends up in worse performance for an LLM.
 In this case, we are finding "needles" in a "Haystack".
 We aim to create distractors, which have similar but differet meaning with the "needles", to see how the larger context windows with these irrelevant context influence the performance of the info retrieval.

 <p align="center">
   <table>